ZLangJIT/split/README.md

     [e.txt f.mp3 g.ts i.lib o.r] chunk 2
     and so on
     ```
-  - most archival programs do not do this
+  - as far as i know, most archival programs do not do this
-    - the only ones that can are
+    - the only ones i know that can are
       - WinRAR
         - (closed source)
       - 7Zip
         - (Open Source but not many api examples)
-- stores the `dictionary info` in a separate file
+- stores the `dictionary infomation` in a separate file
   - this allows rapid listing of large archives by downloading only a small dictionary file that lists the content of the archive
   - this also allows efficient serialization of files since we need not include any metadata in the chunks
   - this also allows 1 byte sized chunks if desired